Phoenix Sky Harbor International Airport: Historical airline service

 After the Airline Deregulation Act was signed in 1978, many new airlines began service to Sky Harbor.
 In 1978, former Hughes Airwest executive Ed Beauvais formed a plan for a new airline based in Phoenix.
 He founded America West Airlines in 1981, which began service from Phoenix in 1983 and doubled in size during its first year.
 Allegheny Airlines and Eastern Airlines soon began service in 1979 followed by United Airlines in 1980.
 Allegheny changed its name to USAir shortly after beginning service in 1979.
 Southwest Airlines arrived at Phoenix in January 1982 with 13 daily flights to 12 cities; by 1986 it had 64 daily flights from Phoenix and had a crew base there.
 Southwest opened a maintenance facility at PHX in 1992, which was its largest.

 America West filed for Chapter 11 bankruptcy protection in 1991 and sold its larger aircraft and Japanese route authority, but continued growing its domestic operations from Terminal 4 in cooperation with Continental Airlines.
 Although AWA enjoyed further growth at Phoenix during the 1990s the aftermath of the September 11 attacks strained its financial position.
 AWA ended its relationship with Continental and merged with US Airways in 2005.
 US Airways moved its headquarters to the AWA campus in Tempe and retained many AWA managers to run the merged company.
 US Airways was then merged into American Airlines in 2015 which continues to build upon the largest hub operation at Phoenix Sky Harbor.

 Sky Harbor landed its first transatlantic flights in 1996 when British Airways inaugurated nonstop service to London.
 The flight was first operated with a Douglas DC-10 aircraft but soon upgraded to a Boeing 747-400.

-In May 2025, Starlux Airlines announced they would launch service in 2026 to Taipei, Taiwan, on an Airbus A350 aircraft, marking the first time an airline announced non stop service to Asia from the airport.
-On 25 July 2025 China Airlines announced that it will start nonstop flights to Taipei, starting on December of that year.
+In May 2025, Starlux Airlines announced they would launch service in 2026 to Taipei, Taiwan, on an Airbus A350 aircraft, marking the first time an airline announced nonstop service to Asia from the airport.
+On July 25, 2025, China Airlines announced that it will start nonstop flights to Taipei, starting in December of that year.